Armaan457/Armaan457/README.md

 ### 👋 About Me
 - Exploring **Multimodal AI** pipelines and applications
 - Learning and 'Experimenting' with **MLOps** for smooth, scalable AI deployments
-- Unraveling the magic behind various ML & DL algorithms (then realising it’s basically just fancy math 🧐)
+- Unraveling the magic behind various ML & DL algorithms (then realising it’s just fancy math 🧐)

 ---